JugesPatel/dmblog/index.md

 title: "Storytelling Sidebar"
 ---

-The hardest thing about playing D&D and other tabletop role playing games is running them.
+The hardest thing about playing D&D and other tabletop role playing games is being able to run them.
 And the hardest thing about running them is knowing where to get started.
 This blog will hopefully get you on the right path for bringing the world of D&D to a table near you.